How exactly do you say I want in Italian? Are there more ways to say it?

 Ho voglia di una pizza.
 Andiamo in pizzeria stasera?

 I feel like (eating) a pizza.
-Shall we go to a pizza place tonight?
+Shall we go to a pizzeria tonight?

 Mi va